Giovanni Arcimboldi

-Giovanni Arcimboldi (died 1488) is called the Cardinal of Novara or the Cardinal of Milan and was an Italian Roman Catholic bishop and cardinal.
-He served many times as the legate to Perugia and was both a Senator of Milan and ran the archdiocese from 1485-1488.
+Giovanni Arcimboldi (1426–1488) was an Italian cardinal of the Roman Catholic Church, who became Cardinal Archbishop of Milan in 1485.
+He was a senator of Milan, and he was Milan's ambassador to Rome.
+In 1468, he became Bishop of Novara.
+In 1473, he became a cardinal, and in 1485, he became Archbishop of Milan.
+On his death, his brother Guido Antonio Arcimboldi succeeded him as Archbishop of Milan (1489–1497), and his grandson Giovanni Angelo Arcimboldi also became Archbishop of Milan (1550–1550).

 Biography

-Giovanni Arcimboldi was born in Parma or Milan in 1421 or 1426.
-He was the son of Nicolò Arcimboldo (maestro delle Entrate Straordinarie of Filippo Maria Visconti) and his wife Orsina Canossa (descendant of the family of Matilda of Tuscany).
+Giovanni Arcimboldi was born in Parma in 1430.
+He was the son of Nicolò Arcimboldo, who was the treasurer of the Duchy of Milan, and his wife Orsina Canossa (descendant of the family of Empress Matilde di Canossa).

 He was educated at the University of Pavia, receiving a doctorate of both laws in 1458.
 He also studied letters under Italian Renaissance humanist Francesco Filelfo and later maintained a correspondence with Filelfo.

 Early in his life, he married Briseide Pietrasanta, and had a daughter, Briseide Arcimboldi.
 He also later fathered nine illegitimate children.

 In July 1458, through the influence of Francesco I Sforza, he gained admission to Milan's prestigious Collegio di Giureconsulti.
-He afterwards became a Senator of the Duchy of Milan.
-Francesco I Sforza sent Arcimboldi to Rome as his ambassador to the Holy See.
+He afterwards became a Senator of the Duchy of Milan.Francesco I Sforza sent Arcimboldi to Rome as his ambassador to the Holy See.

 After the death of his wife, Arcimboldi entered the ecclesiastical state.
 He received the four minor orders in September 1461.
 On September 20, 1466, he was ordained as a subdeacon by the suffragan bishop of Milan.
 In October 1466, Pope Paul II made him a protonotary apostolic.
 He also became a canon of Pavia Cathedral and Piacenza Cathedral at this time.

-On November 20, 1468, he was elected Bishop of Novara.
+On 20 November 1468, he was elected Bishop of Novara.
 He took possession of the see in May 1469, but stayed there only a few days before he was called away by Galeazzo Maria Sforza to serve as his ambassador to Pope Sixtus IV, a post he held from May 1472 until February 1473.